spiffe/spiffe/standards/SPIFFE_Workload_API.md

 The only mandatory field in the `X509SVIDResponse` message is the `svids` field.
 If the client is not entitled to an SVID, then the server SHOULD respond with the "PermissionDenied" gRPC status code (see the [Error Codes](SPIFFE_Workload_Endpoint.md#6-error-codes) section in the SPIFFE Workload Endpoint specification for more information).
 The `crl` field and the `federated_bundles` field are optional, and may contain a default value.

 The `X509BundlesResponse` message MUST contain at least one trust bundle.
-If the Client is not entitled to recieve any X509 bundles, the server SHOULD respond with the "PermissionDenied" gRPC status code.
+If the client is not entitled to receive any X.509 bundles, the server SHOULD respond with the "PermissionDenied" gRPC status code.

 ### 5.5 Default Values and Redacted Information